moefrumkin/raspi-os/README.md

 This project was originally conceived as a group effort, hence the early commits by other contributers.
 However, due to their outside commitments, the project became a personal endeavor.
 At this point, I have written or modified all of the code in the current codebase.

+I asked questions on Stack Overflow as [Someone](https://stackoverflow.com/users/7492736/someone) and on the Raspberry Pi forums as [SomeoneElse](https://forums.raspberrypi.com/memberlist.php?mode=viewprofile&u=378617).

 I used a myriad of online examples and tutorials for inspiration and explanation of various components.

 Sources I used include: